CSCI-2952-F/consistent-hrms/README.md

 You can also choose to spin up more hospitals by adding or removing lines in `data/hospitals.txt`.

+## Testing

+### End-to-end tests

+There are several end-to-end tests for testing the correctness of CSLs and patient workflows in the `tests/` directory.

 ## Style Guide

 ### General